St. Pete–Clearwater International Airport

 St. Pete–Clearwater International Airport is a public/military airport in Pinellas County, Florida, United States, serving the Tampa Bay Area.
 It is right on the northeast municipal boundary of Pinellas Park, 9 mi north of downtown St. Petersburg, 7 mi southeast of Clearwater, and 17 mi southwest of Tampa.

 The Federal Aviation Administration (FAA) National Plan of Integrated Airport Systems for 2023–2027 categorized it as a small-hub primary commercial service facility.
 In 2014, it showed double-digit growth and handled more than one million passengers, setting a record.

-Most scheduled airline traffic in the Tampa Bay Area uses Tampa International Airport (TPA), 10 mi east, but St. Pete–Clearwater remains a destination for low-cost carriers.
-St. Pete–Clearwater is a focus city for Las Vegas–based Allegiant Air.
-The airport is also less busy than Tampa and is frequently used by pilots of private planes and executive jets.

 The airport uses "Tampa Bay The Easy Way" as an advertising slogan and "Fly2PIE" in reference to its three-letter IATA and FAA codes.

 History

 The airport is on the west shoreline of Tampa Bay, six miles (10 km) north of St. Petersburg, Florida (the "birthplace of commercial air transportation").
 Barely a decade after the pioneer flight of the Wright brothers at Kitty Hawk in 1903, the first tickets for airline travel were sold by the St. Petersburg-Tampa Airboat Line of Tony Jannus to fare-paying passengers.
 Using a Benoist XIV amphibious aircraft, the inaugural flight took place from a location near the downtown St. Petersburg Pier.
 Mayor Abram C. Pheil of St. Petersburg and Mae Peabody of Dubuque, Iowa, were the first passengers, flying across the bay to Tampa and, according to a United Press account, reportedly reaching the maximum speed of 75 mph during the flight.
 Other reports indicate that they reached an altitude of 50 ft.

 This was the beginning of commercial air transportation anywhere in the world and is commemorated by a replica of the Benoist aircraft and a plaque at the airport terminal baggage claim area.
 Another replica is displayed at the St. Petersburg Museum of History adjacent to the Pier.
 Since 1991, the terminal holds the archives of the Florida Aviation Historical Society.